 We are a young cinephile group inspired by French cinema; our first love and point of entry to cinema were through the French new wave.
 When we watch films by Goddard and other masters of the new wave, we realize how the language of cinema could be diverse and different.
 French cinema was a bomb for us and changed our mindset about the art of filmmaking wholly.
 This festival is our dedication to the French cinema.
 We prefer films with new /subversive looks.
 We hope to discover unheard voices and introduce them to the world.
 If you have a project ready, even a tiny one, don’t hesitate to submissions.
 We are here to promote your works and show your talent to the world.
 This will be the second year of the festival.
 We started quietly; we had little chance for a great exposure during Covid time.
 Still, we have managed to organize physical events and invite young filmmakers to share their voices.
 We hope you make our event bigger with your physical presence.
 We believe films are made for big theatres, and a festival must respect this.

-Dublin World Film Festival champions new film talent by providing a seasonal showcase and meeting point for new and established filmmakers, industry delegates and the local audience.
-The festival is a friendly and inclusive festival in which the work of emerging filmmakers is presented in the context of an international programme.
-We believe that international collaboration is vital for filmmakers.
-The festival not only advocates the importance of short films in progressing future generations of filmmakers but provides a meeting place where the partnership can begin.
+Palm Springs Shorts is a bi-monthly online awards event.
+The festival will welcome any independent project from all genres.
+The Festival is looking for independent projects from all genres, particularly low or no-budget ones and all countries.
 The selection process has two parts.
-First, the submitted projects are judged through private screenings by our internal programming team, and they will select the semi-finals films of each edition.
-Then the Festival's jurors, a random team of invited experts mainly from the film industry, will privately review the films and award the best projects.
-All of the winners will receive the official laurel and an achievement certificate.
-The winner's announcements will be released through our social media to help promote the films.
+First, the submitted projects are judged through private screenings by our internal programming team, and they will select the Finalist films of each edition.
+Then the Festival's jurors, who are a random team of invited experts mainly from the film industry, will privately review the films and award the best projects.
+All of the winners will receive the official laurel and an achievement certificate and can request an online screening.
+Winner's announcements will be released through our social media to help promote the films.